How Businesses Can Develop Their Own Emergency Alert System

 4. Include ROI in your metrics

-Business leaders, particularly those concerned with budgets, will want to know what a new EAS will cost them.
-It’s one thing to tell them every employee life matters; it’s another to be able to explain to them how they can get more return from their investment while protecting their employees.
+Business leaders, particularly those concerned with budgets, will want to know what a new EAS will cost them and the expected ROI from a modern emergency communication solution.
+It’s one thing to tell them every employee’s life matters; it’s another to explain to them how they can get more return from their investment while protecting their employees.
 A comprehensive emergency communication solution should be able to be extended for alternate uses and in other areas of the business.

 Show stakeholders how the system will impact the success of the emergency plan, as well as internal communications, event planning, and external communications.

 Organizations, large and small, can benefit from a modern emergency alert system.
-As the old adage goes, “It’s not a matter of if, but when.”
-Emergencies will happen and it’s during those times when the quality and comprehensiveness of your EAS will matter most.
+As the adage goes, “It’s not a matter of if, but when.”
+Emergencies will happen, and it’s during those times when the quality and comprehensiveness of your EAS will matter most.

 If your current communication system fails in any one of these core capabilities, follow steps one through four above.
 In less time than you think, you can implement an effective EAS customized to your culture, your requirements, and your employees.